Afghan film star in miserable French exile after death threats over veil

 He grew up in Pakistan among the millions of Afghan refugees who had fled the Soviet war of the 1980s.

-Now 28, he recalls a childhood spent sleeping under a tent and working in a shoe factory, before returning to Kabul and trying his hand at a thousand and one jobs.
+Now 28, he recalls a childhood spent sleeping in a tent and working in a shoe factory, before returning to Kabul and trying his hand at a thousand and one jobs.

 He finally turned to acting, where his muscular physique and square jaw brought him roles as police officers and soldiers fighting the Taliban.